-Learn more about the requirements and steps that go into obtaining a student visa to teach English in France for American teachers.
+Learn more about the requirements and steps that go into obtaining a Student Visa to teach English in France for American teachers.

 In order to teach English in France, ESL teachers have to find their own way to do so legally.
-If you are not an EU citizen, don’t have the option of teaching on a Working Holiday Visa, or were not accepted/not interested in the TAPIF program there is still an option of working legally in France by acquiring a Student Visa.
+If you are not an EU citizen, don’t have the option of teaching on a Working Holiday Visa, or were not accepted/not interested in the TAPIF program, there is still an option of working legally in France by acquiring a Student Visa.
 On a Student Visa, teachers will typically take approximately 20 hours of French language courses and will then be able to find an English teaching job or tutor students privately.

 *Please note that this information applies to United States citizens only.